Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Heading Back East to Florida

 I hated the idea of heading back home.
 I was not ready to give up the excitement of exploring unknown places.
 Alas, we turned back east.
-After experiencing the rapid descent of US-82, we chose to travel to the scenic Ruidoso Valley for the return trip.
+After experiencing the rapid descent of US-82, we took the easier scenic Ruidoso Valley for the return trip.
 First, we had to stop at the roadside attraction PistachioLand, to see the World’s largest pistachio.
 Built in 2007, the 30-foot tall sculpture stands within a McGinn’s Country Store and Arena Blanca Winery.
 It is still a working pistachio farm.
 It was too early for the store to be open, but we got a few pics before leaving.

 The magic of the Ruidoso Valley was the unexpected transition into the Lincoln National Forest.
 Once again, our views were dominated by Ponderosa pines, a welcome change of scenery.
 It didn’t last as we moved toward Roswell, famous for its UFO-related attractions.
 Today is one of our longest stretches of road.
 Spending a full 8 hours on the road.
 It would have been nice to spend a little time in Roswell, alas we move on through, as our final destination is Abilene State Park.
 The sheer number of windmill farms surprised me on the Texas Ranchlands.
 Some people find wind turbines visually unappealing.
 It was fascinating how large they were and the shape of the blades.
 Finding ways to balance the benefits of clean energy with the protection of traditional land use, ecosystems, and aesthetics remains a key challenge.